Business account in Germany: what it is and how to open one (step-by-step guide)

 Sole proprietors

-• Multiple cards & sub-accounts: Great for separating personal savings, taxes, and business expenses.
+Multiple cards & sub-accounts: Practical for team management, taxes, and business expenses.

-• Full SEPA support and smooth daily operations
+Full SEPA support: Enjoy fast and smooth daily operations

-• Essential features only: Skip the overly complex packages and stick to what you actually use.
+Essential features only: Skip complex packages and stick to what you actually use.

 Small businesses & side hustlers

-• Connects easily to accounting & online tools
+Easy integrations: Connect to accounting & online tools for smooth tax filing.

 Small and medium-sized enterprises (SMEs)